FTA Research · Minimal Irrigation Project · Madagascar

 Participatory Action Research

-Joint protocol development with farmers, social validation through Local Steering Committees, and knowledge transfer via relay farmers.
+Joint development of protocols with farmers, social validation through local research technicians, and knowledge transfer via extension sessions.

 What we measure in the field